Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 One of the biggest differences between creatine and pre-workout supplements is the ingredients.

-While creatine is a common ingredient in many pre-workout supplements, these products also often contain stimulants such as caffeine to boost energy and non-essential amino acids such as beta-alanine, citrulline, tyrosine, and taurine which may provide an acute stimulant response of boost exercise performance in other ways [5].
+Creatine is a common ingredient in many pre-workout supplements.
+Pre workout proprietary blends also contain several other stimulant ingredients including caffeine and non-essential amino acids such as beta-alanine, citrulline, tyrosine, and taurine which may provide an acute stimulant response of boost exercise performance in other ways [5].

 Timing

-To get the most out of a pre-workout supplement, you must consume it right before exercise, This is typically around 20-30 minutes before starting your sweat session.
-However, creatine can be taken at any time.
+To get the most out of a pre-workout supplement, gym goers must consume it right before exercise, Ideally, taking a pre workout around 20-30 minutes before starting your sweat session is most effective.

-Some individuals find creatine to be helpful to include in their pre-workout or take it by itself right before exercise but this is not required.
-In fact, some prefer to take creatine post-workout.
+Some individuals find creatine to be helpful to include in their pre-workout or take it by itself right before exercise, while others prefer to consume creatine post-workout.

-While there are no current guidelines for the best time to take creatine, many researchers agree that taking it close to when you exercise is likely most beneficial.
-This can be either right before or right after your workout [6].
+While there are no current guidelines for the best time to take creatine, some researchers agree that taking it close to when you exercise is likely most beneficial for optimal training sessions and to enhance focus during your workout [6].

-You may also wish to take creatine on rest days and timing on these days is likely less important than on exercise days.
+You may also wish to have creatine on rest days and timing on these days is likely less important than on workout days.

 Benefits